douglasmarsalis/mod-18-social-network-api/README.md

 ## [![License: APACHE2.0](https://img.shields.io/badge/License:_MIT-orange)](https://opensource.org/license/mit/)

 ## Description
+This is a social network application that allows the user to share their thoughts, react to their friend's thoughts and create or delete a friend from their friend list.
 ## User Story
 AS A social media startup,
 I WANT an API for my social network that uses a NoSQL database